 #VetsWhoCode is an inclusive, open-source, veteran-led and operated 501(c)(3) charitable public non-profit organization that focuses on training veterans, active-duty military, and military spouses in practical programming paradigms by using mentoring and open-source development as the primary focus with the goal of starting careers in the technology industry.

 Who We Are

 Launched in 2014, Vets Who Code is a non-profit dedicated to filling the nations technical skills gap with America’s best.
-In order to close the digital talent gap, ease career transition for military veterans, and give military spouses skills to provide stability, we connect and train veterans remotely in web development as they move to support their families.
+As a means to close the digital talent gap, ease career transition for military veterans and spouses skills to provide stability, we connect and train veterans remotely in various programming practices as they move to support their families.
 We believe that those who serve in uniform can be the digital economy’s most productive and innovative.
 Vets Who Code prepares veterans to enter the civilian work force with tangible skills for new careers.

 Vets Who Code is a reintegration solution for veterans who believe in the principle of "To Teach a Man To Fish" to better prepare early-stage transitioning veterans who are returning to the workforce.
 Many veterans are un- and under-employed.
 Some have a deep desire to be independent business owners.
 Their skill sets are desperately needed to enhance local economies and drive innovation.
 Vets Who Code serves as a launch pad for our veterans and military spouses.

 What We Do

 How we accomplish this mission is through a process of Crawl, Walk, Run where we build upon each lesson in deeper dives so that veterans become better programmers through each iteration.
 Instructors leading the program are also veterans, programmers, and alumni of the program.
 There are no excuses, the instructor has been through every success and failure you will experience and has ultimately succeeded on the path of becoming a paid programmer.